ChemeketaCS/csweb/content/guides/qtcreator-setup/index.md

 ![QTCreator online installer link](qtonlineinstaller.png)

+The installer needs to run on a computer that is connected to the internet so it can download the components you select.
+If you need to install on a computer that is not connected to the internet, or has a slow or metered connection, you should try downloading the [Offline Installer]({{< relref "#offline" >}}) at school or somewhere with a fast connection, putting it on a flash drive, and then install from that.

 ## Installation

 Launch the QT Online installer.
 Continue until you get to the account screen.
 If this